chris-pearce/scally/layout/README.md

    reaches a maximum width, at which point it becomes center aligned.
-2. [**Grid**](_l-grid.scss): is a powerful, fluid, nestable, mobile first grid system that allows you to set custom column widths at different viewports, making responsive layouts a sinch.
+2. [**Grid**](_l-grid.scss): is a powerful, fluid, nestable, mobile first grid system that allows you to set custom column widths at different viewports, making responsive layouts a cinch.
 3. [**Side-by-side**](_l-side-by-side.scss): is a simple yet very powerful layout module that places any two elements side-by-side, typically for an image—and text-like content.
 There is also an alternative version that allows